MoitreyeeHazarika/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   See **Lab 1 - Authenticate your OML Account with your Autonomous Database instance to use OML Services** in this workshop for details.

-## Task 8: Store the model in the OML Services Model Repository
+## Task 5.1: Store the model in the OML Services Model Repository

-1. To store the ONNX model, send a POST request to the model repository Service.
-Here is an example of a `POST` request to store an ONNX format regression model:
+1. To store the ONNX model, run the following command:

     ```